getfretless/webly/README.md

-### ElevenHTTP
+### Webly

+Webly is a very simple application server for rendering dynamic pages from ERB templates.

-Let's talk a little about how a web page is served
+Let's talk a little about how a web page is served.

 At its most basic form, it is a just a pipe of text that is being sent by the server, and interpreted by your web browser.